-In November 2018, we completed new credit facilities to replace the Existing Credit Facilities.
-The new credit facilities consist of a \$240.0 million senior secured term loan, which matures on November 21, 2025 ("New Term Loan"), and a \$100.0 million senior secured revolving credit facility ("New Revolving Credit Facility"), which matures on November 21, 2023 (collectively, the "New Credit Facilities").
+In November 2018, we completed new credit facilities to replace the credit facilities existing at that time ("Existing Credit Facilities").
+The new credit facilities consist of a \$240.0 million senior secured term loan, which matures on November 21,

+2025 ("New Term Loan"), and a \$100.0 million senior secured revolving credit facility ("New Revolving Credit Facility"), which matures on November 21, 2023 (collectively, the "New Credit Facilities").

 The New Term Loan bears interest, at our option, at a rate equal to either (i) the Eurodollar Rate (defined as the London Interbank Offered Rate ["LIBOR"]) plus an applicable margin ranging from 3.75% to 4.00% per year or (ii) the Base Rate (defined as the highest of [a] Federal Funds Rate plus 0.50%, [b] Bank of America's prime rate, and [c] the Eurodollar Rate plus 1.00%) plus an applicable margin ranging from 3.75% to 4.00% per year, in each case based upon the consolidated total net adjusted leverage ratio, typically payable quarterly.
 In addition, the New Term Loan requires installment payments of 0.25% of the outstanding principal balance of the New Term Loan amount on a quarterly basis.
-We made an aggregate total of \$3.0 million of voluntary and mandatory principal prepayments under the New Term Loan during the three months ended March 30, 2019.
+We made an aggregate total of \$3.0 million and \$6.0 million of voluntary and mandatory principal prepayments under the New Term Loan during the three and six months ended June 29, 2019, respectively.